-Various interlocutory battles are often fought before the parties get to trial.
-Permission from the BVI Court is required to serve claims and injunctions on foreign defendants (Part 7 of the EC CPR, and Nilon Ltd & Another v Royal Westminster Investments SA and others [2011] UKPC 6).
-Due to the international nature of fraud cases involving multiple jurisdictions, often defendants will seek to set aside service and challenge jurisdiction on the basis that the BVI is not the appropriate forum for the trial of the claim (on the basis of the principles in Spiliada Maritime Corp v Cansulex Ltd [1987] AC 460; see further below).
+Various interlocutory battles are often fought before

+the parties get to trial.
+Until the recent revision of the EC CPR, permission was required from the BVI Court to serve claims and injunctions on foreign defendants (Part 7 of the EC CPR, and Nilon Ltd & Another v Royal Westminster Investments SA and others [2011] UKPC 6).
+The revisions made to Part 7 now provide that permission to serve out is not required for matters which fall within the gateways set out under Part 7.3 of the EC CPR, and the claimant now simply files a certificate for service out of the jurisdiction.
+Thereafter, the burden falls on the served defendant to seek to set aside service out, which the Court may do on the basis that the claim did not in fact fall within the Part 7.3 gateways, and/ or that it otherwise lacks jurisdiction in relation to the matter.
+Due to the international nature of fraud cases involving multiple jurisdictions, defendants will often seek to set aside service or challenge jurisdiction on the basis that the BVI is not the appropriate forum for the trial of the claim (on the basis of the principles in Spiliada Maritime Corp v Cansulex Ltd [1987] AC 460; see further below).
+This is likely to continue, even with the rule changes.